 The Philippines is home to several spiny lobster species, with Palawan and Tawi-Tawi known for some of the largest and sweetest.
 Ulang farming is growing, using sea cages or pond systems, though wild-caught remains premium.
 Spiny lobsters can live 30–50 years and grow very slowly—making sustainable harvesting essential.

-Here are 12 practical sentences using ulang, with Tagalog first followed by English translation.
+Here are 12 practical sentences using the phrase Lobster in Tagalog, with Tagalog first followed by the English translation.
 These cover shopping, dining, cooking, and casual talk.

 - Ang ulang ay isa sa pinakamahal na seafood sa Pilipinas.
 (Lobster is one of the most expensive seafood in the Philippines.)